eduescaleira/eduescaleira/README.md

 ### Hello all, Edu Escaleira here! 👋
 ### I'm a tech lover, passionate about programming and technology content!

-- 💻 Currently improving my studies in: SwiftUI
+- 💻 Currently improving my studies in: JavaScript
 - 📍 From São Paulo, Brazil
 - 👨‍💻 iOS developer
 - 🏃🏼 Runner